RadbroRed/3d-printing-101/syllabus.md

-Syllabus - 3d printing for Curious Minds: How to make anything you imagine
+<p>Syllabus - 3d printing for Curious Minds: How to make anything you imagine

 Requirements:
 -Narnia reading level or above